-Am not coming to promote the use of Microsoft Windows here.
-But this about how to create a bootable from Linux as you know, there is one this tools on Windows, Power ISO which does the job very well too.
+I am not coming to promote the use of Microsoft Windows here.
+But this is about how to create a bootable from Linux as you know, there is one of these tools on Windows, Power ISO which does the job very well too.

-You might remember at point in college or house when someone needs to create a bootable windows USB either from a DVD or .ISO file but you are not on a Microsoft Windows to do this with either Power ISO, etc.
+You might remember at a point in college or house when someone needs to create a bootable Windows USB either from a DVD or .ISO file but you are not on a Microsoft Windows to do this with either Power ISO, etc.

-On Linux you can Unetbootin, but newer Unetbootin versions no longer support, but you can use older versions and you need to format the USB to NTFS before doing this.
-Which is some how complicated to new users.
+On Linux you can Unetbootin, but newer Unetbootin versions no longer support it, but you can use older versions and you need to format the USB to NTFS before doing this.
+Which is somehow complicated for new users.

 Today am going to introduce you to the winusb tool, if you have never heard about it, no problem just continue reading.

 WinUSB is a simple command line tool used to create Windows Installation’s or bootable USB stick under Linux.

 First, we have to install winusb and then we look at how to use it.

 $ sudo add-apt-repository ppa:colingille/freshlight $ sudo apt-get update $ sudo apt-get install winusb

 WinUSB also works from the command line (terminal), we can create a Windows 7 or Windows Vista USB installer by running the following commands from the terminal (as a root user):